N.Korea reports first COVID-19 outbreak, orders lockdown in "gravest emergency" | Health

 North Korea confirmed its first COVID-19 outbreak on Thursday, calling it the "gravest national emergency" and ordering a national lockdown, with state media reporting an Omicron variant had been detected in Pyongyang.

-The first public admission of COVID infections highlights the potential for a major crisis in a country that has refused international help with vaccinations and kept its borders shut.
-As of March, no cases of COVID-19 have been reported, according to the World Health Organization, and there is no official record of any North Koreans having been vaccinated.
+The first public admission of COVID infections highlights the potential for a major crisis in a country that lacks medical resources and has refused international help with vaccinations and kept its borders shut.
+As of March, no cases of COVID-19 have been reported, according to the World Health Organization (WHO), and there is no official record of any North Koreans having been vaccinated.

-North Korea has declined shipments of vaccines from the COVAX global COVID-19 vaccine-sharing program and the Sinovac Biotech vaccine from China, suggesting no civilians may have been vaccinated.
-South Korea's presidential office told Reuters that President Yoon Suk-yeol, who was sworn in on May 10, will not link humanitarian aid to the political situation, opening the door to providing support to the North.
+North Korea had declined vaccine supplies from the COVAX sharing program and the Sinovac Biotech vaccine from China, suggesting the vast majority of civilians may be unvaccinated.
+The office of South Korea's new president, Yoon Suk-yeol, who was sworn in on Tuesday, said it would not link humanitarian aid to the political situation.

-The news of the outbreak comes amid reports of preparations for an imminent nuclear test by the North, which has also aggressively pursued a ballistic missile program, according to U.S. and South Korean officials.
-NO VACCINE, NO MEDICAL INFRASTRUCTURE
+Kwon Young-SE, Yoon's nominee for unification minister responsible for inter-Korean ties, told his confirmation hearing that he would prepare humanitarian assistance for the North, including COVID treatment, syringes, and other medical supplies.
+The news of the outbreak came after U.S. and South Korean officials warned the North could conduct its first nuclear test since 2017 as early as this month, after breaking a 2017 moratorium on long-range missile testing.

-Thursday's KCNA report said Kim told the Workers' Party meeting that the latest emergency quarantine system's purpose is to stably control and manage the spread of the coronavirus and quickly heal infected people to eliminate the source of transmission in the shortest period.
-A failure to contain infections could be an "unprecedented crisis for the Kim Jong Un regime," a professor of North Korean studies at Kyungnam University in South Korea, Lim Eul-Chul, said.
+NO VACCINE, POOR MEDICAL INFRASTRUCTURE At the politburo meeting, Kim said the emergency measures are aimed at curbing the virus' spread and rapidly eliminating the source of transmission.
+The politburo criticized anti-epidemic officials' "lack of awareness, slackness, irresponsibility, and incompetence," KCNA said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)